130050029/parallelProgrammingSolutions/README.md

 # Problem Set One Completed!

+This problem had us do conversion of image from color to gray, which is just kind of straight-forward weighted average in mathematical terms!

 I learned one interesting thing that float multiplications can differ between gpu and cpu, due to gpu trying to fusing the multiplication and add operation.
 And, that's why there was a minor difference when comparing with the sequential results.
 A thread on course forum helped me to understand the mystery.
 Thanks!

 It happens due to CUDA, as far as I could understand.
 More details can be found out from here - https://docs.nvidia.com/cuda/floating-point/index.html#axzz42SnDmIrm